-Using React Native for hybrid apps makes it a bit complicated for the app developers to run smoothly through the architect, library, and native components.
+Using React Native for hybrid apps makes it a bit complicated for app developers to run smoothly through the architect, library, and native components.
 Flutter, on the other hand, makes it easy for the developers to reuse existing code.
 The C++ engine also backs the language, and that gives it bounty points.

 React Native: If we look at React Native, the framework offers the same capabilities as that of Flutter, but Flutter has surely stolen the thunder from it.
 Here, app developers have the option to speed up the development process by having their app reload automatically any time they change the code.

 When it comes to creating the blocks for the user interface, there is a massive gap between React Native and Flutter.